The Effects Of Family Separation On Mental Health

 From 2017 to 2018, the United States government separated more than 5,000 children from their parents through its immigration policies and placed them into the custody of the Department of Health and Human Services under Title 42 of the Public Health Services Act.
 Research by the group Physicians for Human Rights (PHR) studied the effects of this on the children separated from their parents and brought into the US.

-PHR research found that the effects of these separations on children and their parents were consistent with trauma and traumatic stress.
+PHR research found that the effects of these separations on thousands of children and their parents were consistent with trauma and traumatic stress.
 Symptoms were present during separation and after the families were reunited.
 These symptoms included feelings of confusion, frequent crying, recurring nightmares, severely depressed mood, loss of appetite, and overwhelming anxiety.
 Some individuals reported physical symptoms like shortness of breath and headaches, as well as mental and emotional despair, hopelessness, and despondency.

 Immigration and family separation